DmxLarchey/Kruskal-Veldman/README.md

 - as a consequence, too strong hypotheses for the statement of eg. `afs_vtree_upto_embed` where:
     - we required the decidability of `X : nat → rel₁ A`, but not of `R : nat → rel₂ A` !!
-    - we had to carry that extra assumption all along the proof with significant overhead;
+    - we had to carry that extra assumption all along the inductive steps of the proof with significant overhead;
     - this additional assumption was related to the implementation choice of the analysis/evaluations as _Coq functions_;
     - they are now converted to a _single relation_, and the decidability